uikit/uikit-site/docs/pages/parallax.md

 ## Multiple stops

 To better control the property animation, you can set intermediate stops along the animation sequence.
-Just use a comma separated list of values.
+Just use a comma-separated list of values.
 The animation will be equally distributed between the stops.

 ```html
 <div uk-parallax="x: 0,50,150">...</div>